Substance Use

 Imagine the strain of navigating through life with anxiety and addiction.
 It’s a struggle that can disrupt even simple daily activities, causing trouble concentrating.

-Anxiety disorders often induce excessive worry, fear, restlessness, or fatigue.
-This relentless state of tension seeps into sleep patterns, too, leading to insomnia or other disturbances in slumber.
+This relentless tension seeps into sleep patterns, leading to insomnia or other sleep disturbances.

 On the flip side is addiction, an equally disruptive force.
 Substance use disorders tend to monopolize attention towards obtaining and using drugs or alcohol at the expense of other responsibilities.